 The feeling of being “considered,” invited to, and welcome at an event begins long before the start of the event.
 History, legacy narratives, rumors, and successes of past events will have impact on future events – positively and negatively.
 Event planners who can thoughtfully evaluate the influence of past events on cultural and social inclusivity will be at an advantage to maximize on the learning.

 Outreach that is done when first bringing a planning committee together can convey the first message of intention to be inclusive.
 Collaborations among organizations, departments, and social circles representing different identity demographics will broaden the scope of the design and the fan-base.
-A representative planning team will naturally incorporate different points of view, and knowledge bases, as well as broaden the connection to widening circles of potential attendees.
 A planning team with culturally competent participants will think to ask the kinds of questions, and tap the pertinent resources that will lead to an inclusive event.
 Some of these thinking points include:

 - Is the date being considered coinciding with any religious holidays important to members of our community?
 (You can consult an interfaith calendar.)

 - Is the event time being considered, one that makes our event feasible for everyone we hope will attend?

 - Is the venue being considered (and its related facilities) accessible to guests in wheelchairs?
 Is it comfortable for others with special mobility sight or hearing concerns?

 - Is the venue one that has messages of welcome or exclusion?
 A bar, hotel, church or temple might carry different messages of who is and who is not welcome.